JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 ```

 Hereby several commonly used functionality can be reused from the moneta RI, e.g. safe conversion of any JDK number type
-to +BigDecimal+ is available on +MoneyUtils+, along with additional helpful methods.
+to `BigDecimal` is available on `MoneyUtils`, along with additional helpful methods.

 #### Mixing Amount Implementation Types